Fast Facts

 Responsible credit card use

 Credit cards are a convenient payment tool, used responsibly by the majority of Canadians.
-A Bank of Canada survey found that 70% per cent of Canadians pay their balance off in full every month.11 According to the Bank of Canada, credit card debt only makes up four per cent of total household debt in Canada and credit card debt has remained stable over the past year.12 Credit card default rates are lower than U.S. levels.
+A Bank of Canada survey found that 71 per cent of Canadians pay their balance off in full every month.11 According to Statistics Canada, credit card debt only makes up five per cent of total household debt in Canada and credit card debt has remained stable over the past year.12 Credit card default rates are lower than U.S. levels.

 Banks are prudent mortgage lenders

-Mortgage debt has been growing and this growth has been driven by a variety of forces in the housing market, notably a lack of supply, strong immigration and employment markets, and low interest rates.
+Mortgage debt has been growing and this growth has been driven by a variety of forces in the housing market, notably a lack of supply, relatively stronger immigration and – until more recently – low interest and unemployment rates.
 House prices have almost doubled in the past decade, requiring home buyers to borrow more to finance their homes.

 Banks provide advice on debt management